Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/Demo_Tutorial/local-demo-with-docker.md

 ---
-sidebar_label: 'Local Demo with Docker'
+sidebar_label: 'Android App with Local Node'
 sidebar_position: 2
 ---

-# Local Demo with Docker
+# Android App with Local Node

 This guide explains how to run the full Interstellar stack **locally** using Docker or Podman.
 You will be able to launch the Substrate node, Integritee TEE worker, and IPFS service, then interact with the system using the **Interstellar Android demo app**.